 The government have also published an online Coronavirus Business Support Finder tool.

-There’s an online checker now available which will let taxpayers check their eligibility, as well as make a claim.
+There’s an online checker now available which lets taxpayers check their eligibility, as well as make a claim.
 You will need your unique taxpayer reference (UTR) and National Insurance number and should ensure these details are up-to-date in your government gateway account.

 Please note, tax agents or advisors such as Crunch cannot make a claim on your behalf.
 We have prepared this guide to the SEISS to help you understand whether you may be eligible for a payment from the scheme and to help you through the application process based on guidance published by HMRC.

 We have information available in our Crunch Guide to the Coronavirus Bounce Back Loan Scheme article.

 On 27th April the Chancellor announced a new Coronavirus Bounce Back Loan Scheme.
 The scheme is targeted at small and medium-sized UK Businesses who have been negatively affected by the coronavirus pandemic.
 The scheme should make it easier for smaller businesses to access a loan of between £2,000 and £50,000 to be paid back over up to 10 years.

 The Government will guarantee 100% of the loans and there will be no fees or interest in the first 12 months and have an interest rate of just 2.5% for the remaining period of the loan.
 The loans should be easier to access for many smaller businesses who were struggling to get a loan under the Coronavirus Business Interruption Loan Scheme (CBILS).